bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA-NG_TechnicalStack.md

 A perpetual 1% Framework Usage Fee is established as a performance-based royalty.
 It triggers only on successful execution of private corporate ground leases in NUPA-NG hubs—hard-coded in every agreement, non-negotiable.

-- **Contingency of Success**: No payment unless wealth is generated for communities and the hub.
+ * **Contingency of Success**: No payment unless wealth is generated for communities and the hub.
-- **Perpetual Alignment**: Mirrors the 20% reinvestment engine for ongoing stability.
+ * **Perpetual Alignment**: Mirrors the 20% reinvestment engine for ongoing stability.
-- **Funding**: Covers legacy admin (post-sunsetting agency), escrow maintenance, and legal defense of the framework.
+ * **Funding**: Covers legacy administrator (post-sunsetting agency), escrow maintenance, and legal defense of the framework.
-- **Architect’s Limited Veto**: Narrow, non-delegable—only for corporations causing direct harm to the Architect (e.g., misclassification, predatory gig platforms) or major investors promoting dependency (e.g., BlackRock, Vanguard, State Street).
-All other decisions rest with local Community Trusts.
+ * **Architect’s Limited Veto**: The Architect retains a narrow, non-delegable, non-waivable veto power over any corporation, platform, or institutional investor whose core business model or operational practices materially contribute to the creation or maintenance of a permanent economic dependency class.
+This veto specifically includes, but is not limited to, companies that:

+    * Deploy algorithmic control mechanisms that arbitrarily restrict a worker’s ability to earn (e.g., sudden lockouts, ghost restrictions, or extraterritorial enforcement of foreign labor rules)
+    * Externalize safety and maintenance risks onto workers while denying them stable income or protections
+    * Design systems that profit from human attention addiction and economic fragility rather than productive labor

+Exercise of this veto disqualifies the entity from any participation in ground leases, hub licensing, framework usage fees, or NUPA ecosystem operations.
+All other participation and governance decisions remain exclusively with the local Community Land Trust, VQPV boards, and Sovereign authorities.

+**This provision is non-negotiable.
+Nations or entities adopting the NUPA framework, and all adaptations, accept it in full or not at all.**

 ### IV.
 Economic and Social Justification